 Often, the method you use is determined by the scripts you use.
 Check your script's documentation for information.

-- Encoding type.
-If your server requires data to be encoded in a particular format, such as MIME or BinHex, type the format here. - 4.
-Click OK.
+• Encoding.
+If your server requires data to be encoded in a particular format, such as MIME or BinHex, type the format here.

 Adding Hidden Fields